anishrana2001/Prometheus/09 How to remove tools/Lab.md

-## How to remove HTTP Service Discover
+## 05. How to uninstall / remove HTTP Service Discover

 ### On NGINX VM , uninstall the HTTP Service Discover
 ###